If you’re looking for an experience beyond the usual shopping malls and tourist spots, well. How about visiting a farm?

 One goat can produce about 1.5L of milk per day.
 That’s a lot!

 Pasteurised goat milk.
-It tastes kind of ‘sou‘… i don’t know the exact word in English, but the closest I can think of is it has a strong ‘gamey’ odour.
-Goat milk apparently has a lot of beneficial properties, especially those who can’t take cow’s milk/lactose intolerant.
+It tastes kind of gamey.
+Goat milk apparently has a lot of beneficial properties, especially for those who can’t take cow’s milk and are lactose intolerant.

 The pens were fairly big, but there was only one ostrich out and about.
 The other two were resting in the shade.
 We were given corn feed, but the poor ostrich must have been overstuffed because there were too many people attempting to feed it.
 Annoying, ill mannered children threw the feed into the ostrich’s coat and it clucked at them impatiently. disapproving grunt.
 I don’t remember being such a pain in the ass when I was young.
 Kids these days #youknowyouoldwhenyousaythat

 Just a minute’s walk away was the ‘Orang Asli’ (aborigine) village…. although technically, there was only one ‘villager/employee’ there.
 He introduced himself as one of the Jakun people from neighbouring Pahang state.
 The quaint wooden houses with atap roofs were reminiscent of traditional Orang Asli homes.
 Everything was very basic, with only one room per house.

 The kids loved the tree house.
 I was too big to climb up.